anassezzine/AnalyseImage/README.md

-# OpenCV Project Compilation Instructions

-This README provides detailed steps to compile and execute the OpenCV project on your system.
+This README provides detailed steps to compile and execute the project on your system.

 ## Prerequisites